boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on The rearrangement number by The rearrangement and subseries numbers: how much convergence suffices for absolute convergence?
+Mathematics Colloquium, University of Münster, January 2019 \| Joel David Hamkins](http://jdh.hamkins.org/the-rearrangement-number/#comment-9447)
 * **Comments for Joel David Hamkins** [Comment on Lectures on the Philosophy of Mathematics, Oxford, Michaelmas 2018 by Joel David Hamkins](http://jdh.hamkins.org/lectures-on-the-philosophy-of-mathematics-oxford-michaelmas-2018/#comment-9403)
 * **Comments for Joel David Hamkins** [Comment on Lectures on the Philosophy of Mathematics, Oxford, Michaelmas 2018 by Artem Kaznatcheev](http://jdh.hamkins.org/lectures-on-the-philosophy-of-mathematics-oxford-michaelmas-2018/#comment-9401)
 * **Comments for Joel David Hamkins** [Comment on Alan Turing, On computable numbers by Joel David Hamkins](http://jdh.hamkins.org/alan-turing-on-computable-numbers/#comment-9392)